IceWeedo/FunTuna-Fork-Update-Pack/README.md

 ## - Installation

-Juste copy and paste in your mc0
+Just copy and paste in your mc0